advy99/DarkOneDark-Vim/README.md

 ## Warning

 - As of now, this is an extremely WIP project.
-- Light theme is not supported.
+- Light theme is WIP: In a feuture, this repo will only contain dark theme and light theme will be hosted in another repo.

 ## Suggestions